SEI Investments (SEIC)

 5. Revenue Growth

-A company’s long-term performance is an indicator of its overall quality.
-Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
-Over the last five years, SEI Investments grew its revenue at a mediocre 6.2% compounded annual growth rate.
+A company’s long-term sales performance can indicate its overall quality.
+Any business can put up a good quarter or two, but many enduring ones grow for years.
+Regrettably, SEI Investments’s revenue grew at a mediocre 6.4% compounded annual growth rate over the last five years.
 This wasn’t a great result compared to the rest of the financials sector, but there are still things to like about SEI Investments.

 6. Assets Under Management (AUM)

-SEI Investments’s AUM punched in at $213.8 billion this quarter.
-This print was 8.4% higher than the same quarter last year.
+In Q4, SEI Investments’s AUM was $215.9 billion, falling 60.5% short of analysts’ expectations.
+This print was 13.7% higher than the same quarter last year.

 7. Pre-Tax Profit Margin